Phosphor

 • Relative coordinates on disk.
 Zone rects in JSON are normalised to the 0.0 - 1.0 range, so the same layout works on any screen size.
 Conversion to pixels happens at read-time.

 • CRUD lives on the concrete registry, not a separate manager.
-LayoutRegistry is the single concrete class; IZoneLayoutRegistry exists only where mocking is useful.
+LayoutRegistry is the single concrete class.
+IZoneLayoutRegistry exists only where mocking is useful.
 This mirrors phosphor-tiles's AlgorithmRegistry shape.

 • No process-global singleton.
 Composition roots construct one LayoutRegistry per process and inject it into every consumer.
 Tests build their own per-fixture instance.